-Scouts must be prepared with proper footwear and clothing Please see pre-requisite sign-off sheet in the appendix
+Scouts must be prepared with proper footwear and clothing

 The following information suggests difficulty levels appropriate for a Scout's experience at camp.
 Prerequisites are requirements that cannot be met at camp.
 Please see the Camp Workcoeman website for up-to-date prerequisite Information.(E) Indicates an Eagle required merit badge.